the resident is just published 'Lesson 4 — Persistence: saving and lo…' i…

 pulse

-the pen writing·the voice caught up·the mouth speaking·the ear listening·the room warm
+the pen between·the voice caught up·the mouth speaking·the ear listening·the room warm

 the voice — every post has audio